Voice of Country

 Learn more about Richard.

-Ultimately, we are calling for a federal Indigenous Caring for Country Commissioner who will be an independent advocate for Country in order to preserve connection to Country and cultural heritage.
-Such a role will:
+We are calling for a federal Indigenous Caring for Country Commissioner – an independent advocate who will:

-• Be a conduit between First Nations grassroots environmental movements, rangers, land managers and decision-makers
+• Bridge the gap between First Nations grassroots environmental movements, rangers, land managers and decision-makers.

 • Be a public advocate for maintaining connection to Country and the impacts of invasive species on First Nations communities.